KrekoG/vanillaplus/README.md

 ### Ironman challenge

 There is an ironman challenge for those who want to take part in it.
 When creating a character you get a buff that gives you marginal bonuses while you are leveling.
 Upon your first death, you lose this buff and an announcement is made to the server of the circumstances of your demise.
-There are no other consequence of failing the challenge currently.
+There are no other consequences of failing the challenge currently.

-If you do not wish to take part, even tho there aren't really any downsides, just remove the buff on lvl 1 by right clicking it.
+If you do not wish to take part, even though there aren't really any downsides, just remove the buff on lvl 1 by right clicking it.

 The badassery of reaching lvl 60 with the buff still intact are rewarded with four things:
 - A cosmetic item proving the deed